RareCamp/RareCamp/docs/designs/api-design.md

 ## Update Task Details

 Call this API to update all the task details.
-It's again a broadly scoped API for simplicity of the frontend.
+It is again a broadly scoped API for simplicity of the frontend.

 NOTE: File uploads are not yet supported through this API.
 We will create a separate API for it.

-`POST /task/<taskId>`
+`PUT /task/<taskId>`

 **Request**
 Send an update copy of the respnose you received via `Get Task Details API`